-Throughout this paper we will assume that $(X,\mu)$ is a nontrivial measure space with $\mu$ being $\sigma$-finite and positive.
-A measurable set $A \subset X$ is called an atom if $\mu(A)>0$ and for any measurable subset $B\subset A$, with $\mu(B)<\mu(A)$, it holds $\mu(B)=0$.
-A measure space is called atomic if there exists a partition $\{A_n\}_{n\in \N}$ of $X$ consisting of atoms and null sets. $(X,\mu)$ is called non-atomic if there are no atoms in $(X,\mu)$.
-To our knowledge there is no term to denote a measure space which is not atomic.
-In order to avoid any confusion with non-atomic spaces, we will therefore call a measure space an-atomic if it is not atomic.
+Throughout this paper we assume that $(X,\mu)$ is a measure space, where $\mu$ is a non-trivial, $\sigma$-finite, and positive measure.
+A measurable set $A \subset X$ is called an \emph{atom} if $\mu(A)>0$, and for any measurable subset $B\subset A$, with $\mu(B)<\mu(A)$, it holds $\mu(B)=0$.
+A measure space is called \emph{atomic} if there exists a partition $\{A_n\}_{n\in \N}$ of $X$ consisting of atoms and null sets.
+The space $(X,\mu)$ is called \emph{non-atomic} if there are no atoms in $(X,\mu)$.
+To our knowledge there is no term to denote a measure space that is not atomic.
+In order to avoid any confusion with non-atomic spaces, we therefore call a measure space \emph{an-atomic} if it is not atomic.

-A well-known result by Sierpi{\'n}ski states that non-atomic measures take a continuity of values. \begin{theorem}[Sierpi{\'n}ski \cite{sie22}] Let $(X,\mu)$ be a non-atomic measure space and let $A\subset X$ be measurable with positive measure, then, for every $0\leq b\leq \mu(A)$, there exists $B\subset A$ such that $\mu(B)=b$. \end{theorem} We will later separate the purely continuous part of a frame from the discrete part.
-For the construction, we need the following auxiliary result.
-Since we could not find any reference for the second part, we will provide a proof in the appendix. \begin{lemma} Let $(X,\mu)$ be a $\sigma$-finite measure space.\begin{enumerate}[(i)]\item There exists $\mu_a$ atomic and $\mu_c$ non-atomic such that
+A well-known result by Sierpi{\'n}ski states that non-atomic measures take a continuity of values. \begin{theorem}[Sierpi{\'n}ski \cite{sie22}] Let $(X,\mu)$ be non-atomic and let $A\subset X$ be measurable with $\mu(A)>0$.
+For every $0\leq b\leq \mu(A)$, there exists $B\subset A$ such that $\mu(B)=b$. \end{theorem} Since we could not find any reference for the second part of the following lemma, we provide a proof in the appendix. \begin{lemma} Let $(X,\mu)$ be a $\sigma$-finite measure space.\begin{enumerate}[(i)]\item There exists $\mu_a$ atomic and $\mu_c$ non-atomic such that

 \item If $(X,\mu)$ is an-atomic, then there exists $A\subset X$ with $\mu(A)>0$ and $(A,\mu)$ non-atomic. \end{enumerate} \end{lemma}